Dear Fellow Empaths,

 Though autism and Asperger’s (and PDD-NOS) are presented as very different (though related) conditions, they are often mixed-and-matched by doctors, disability counselors, and schools, which is why I began to use the term Autism Spectrum (and usually just Spectrum) instead of focusing on the subtypes.
 You can miss a great deal of crucial information about individuals if you focus on a diagnosis that currently exists in a political battle zone.

-2012 update: I now use the term Autistic and Autistic person, in deference to the civil rights workers within the Autism community who do not want to be called “a person with autism” or a “person who has autism,” because it treats autism as a disease and suggests that autism could be separated or subtracted from them.
-Instead, they prefer the neurodiversity-positive Autistic or Autistic person.
+2012 update: I now use the term autistic and autistic person, in deference to the civil rights workers within the Autism community who do not want to be called “a person with autism” or a “person who has autism” (and definitely not a “person who suffers from autism,” gah!), because it treats autism as a disease and suggests that autism could be separated or subtracted from them.
+Instead, they prefer the neurodiversity-positive autistic or autistic person.

 As an empath — or a person who is aware that they read emotions, nuance, subtext, undercurrent, social space, relational behaviors, and gestural language to a greater degree than is deemed normal — I was a little bit unnerved.
 I wondered: Will I be meeting people who are my diametric opposites?
 Will I disturb or unsettle them with my overabundance of empathy?
 Will they feel unsafe and alien around me — or will I feel that way around them?
 How should I behave?
 Can I do this job?